 Cash used in investing activities was \$444.6 million in fiscal 2015, \$235.9 million in fiscal 2014 and \$207.5 million in fiscal 2013.
 During fiscal 2015, we used \$173.2 million for capital expenditures primarily to support the growth of our Technology Brands businesses, to invest in information systems and digital initiatives, and to open 54 Video Game Brands stores and 31 collectibles stores in the U.S. and internationally.
-Additionally, we used \$267.5 million for capital expenditures primarily to support the growth of our Technology Brands segments.
-During fiscal 2014, we used \$159.6 million for capital expenditures primarily to support the growth of our Technology Brands segments.
+Additionally, we used \$267.5 million of cash for acquisitions within the U.S. Video Game Brands and Technology Brands segments.
 During fiscal 2014, we used \$159.6 million for capital expenditures primarily to support the growth of our Technology Brands businesses, to invest in information systems and digital initiatives, and to open 49 Video Game Brands stores in the U.S. and internationally.
 Additionally, we used \$89.7 million of cash for acquisitions of stores within the Technology Brands segment.
 During fiscal 2013, we used \$125.6 million for capital expenditures primarily to open 109 Video Game Brands stores in the U.S. and internationally and to invest in information systems and digital initiatives.
 During fiscal 2013, we also used \$77.4 million of cash primarily for the acquisition of Spring Mobile and Simply Mac.

 Cash used in financing activities was \$346.2 million in fiscal 2015, \$131.2 million in fiscal 2014 and \$350.6 million in fiscal 2013.
 The cash flows used in financing activities in fiscal 2015 were primarily for the repurchase of \$194.3 million of treasury shares and the payment of dividends on our Class A Common Stock of \$154.1 million.
 The cash flows used in financing activities in fiscal 2014 were primarily for the repurchase of \$331.1 million of treasury shares and the payment of dividends on our Class A Common Stock of \$148.8 million, offset in part by the \$350.0 million issuance of 2019 Senior Notes in September 2014.
 The cash flows used in financing activities in fiscal 2013 were primarily for the repurchase of \$258.3 million of treasury shares and the payment of dividends on our Class A Common Stock of \$130.9 million.
-The cash flows used in financing activities in fiscal 2014 were primarily for the repurchase of \$258.3 million of treasury shares and the payment of dividends on our Class A Common Stock of \$130.9 million.
-The cash flows used in financing activities in fiscal 2014 were primarily for the repurchase of \$258.3 million of treasury shares and the payment of dividends on our Class A Common Stock of \$130.9 million.
 The cash flows used in financing activities in fiscal 2015 were not impacted by cash provided by the issuance of shares associated with stock option exercises.
 In fiscal 2014 and fiscal 2013, the impact was \$0.7 million and \$58.0 million, respectively.